 If you use a clothes dryer, you have dryer lint.
 The most important thing you can do with dryer lint is to remove it from your dryer after every load.
 This will help prevent a devastating home fire and make your dryer more efficient.

 But did you know that you don't have to throw all that lint away?
-If you want to recycle lint, placet a container in your laundry room for saving the lint, such as a milk jug with the top cut off or a plastic grocery bag hung on a hook.
-Add the lint you find each... time you clean the lint trap.
-It will add up quickly.
+If you want to recycle lint, place a container in your laundry room for saving the lint.
+A milk jug with the top cut off or a plastic grocery bag hung on a hook will work nicely.
+Add the lint you find each time you clean the dryer's lint trap.
+It will add up surprisingly quickly.

-You may not be as creative as Heidi Hooper, the professed "Andy Warhol of Dryer Lint", but there are some creative ways to reuse and recycle something that is usually just thrown away.
+You may not become as accomplished as Heidi Hooper, the professed "Andy Warhol of Dryer Lint", but here are six creative ways to reuse and recycle something that is usually just thrown away.

 Create Some Fire Starters

-One of the reasons we clean out dryer lint is to prevent fires because the lint is highly flammable.
+One of the reasons we clean out highly flammable dryer lint is to prevent fires.
 So, why not use it to start a fire when and where you want one?

 One method for creating fire starters is to pack the lint into a small section of toilet paper or paper towel tubing.
 The lint will light quickly and get your kindling off to a good start.
 These starters are very lightweight to take along on a camping trip.
 Just place them in a resealable plastic bag to keep them dry.

-Another method is... to make fire starters by packing lint into the cups of paper egg cartons (never use styrofoam cartons).
+Another method for making fire starters is to pack lint into the cups of paper egg cartons (never use Styrofoam cartons).
 Pour melted candle wax over the lint.
 Cut the egg carton apart into 12 separate fire starters.
 Simply light the edge of the paper egg cup and place next to your kindling to get a good blaze started.